linode/apl-docs/docs/settings-alerts.md

 title: Alerts
 ---

 The alerts settings section offers configuration options to define alerting endpoints for alert manager and deployment feedback.
 The list of providers selected in `Notification receivers` should reflect their configuration.
 I.e. when receiver "slack" is selected, the slack configuration needs to be defined.
+Teams can also configure additional endpoints for the alerts spawning from their team namespace.

 | Setting | Description |
 | --- | --- |